top of page

 Fellows will be featured in a public performance.conducting the institute's symphony orchestra.

-15 Fellows and 15 Associates.
-Auditors will also be accepted.
+Limited to 15 participants — Auditors will also be accepted.

 FELLOW AND ASSOCIATE REPERTOIRE